joebelmonte/front_end_geo_bee/README.md

 ### Major Hurdles/Unsolved Problems

 I didn't have any major problems on the front end portion of the app.
-It was mostly a series of steady but slow progress working through small to medium glitches/bugs.
+It was mostly a case of steady but slow progress working through small to medium glitches/bugs.
 I tried to really apply the lessons I learned on my first 3 projects in terms of structuring code, making it modular, keeping it organized, and focusing on naming conventions, and I think that really helped.